orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 // TODO - Notes on Version Control
+// Bundle lot of user changes in a new @ether
 // Accessing a variable of a function (either by partially filling it), but it got renamed in a new version.
 Alert the user.
 // A monkey-patched function added, is suddenly also used by the library.
 Notify the user it's now overriding functionality that wasnt, there before.
 // For .ray.txt editor we can inject labels before functions and hide them with some IDE plugins for non-Ether editors.
 So still support version control in-line